raulsenaferreira/PRDC_2021_Data_profile_module/README.md

-# ConceptMNIST
+# phd_data_generation
-A python library for loading a collection of MNIST-based datasets with concept drift
+A python package for loading a collection of ML-threat-based datasets for image classifiers